gviga/NAM-NeuralAdjointMaps/README.md

 ## Overview

-In this Repo, we imlement and show Neural Adjoint Maps, a new functional representation of correspondences between shapes.
+In this Repo, we implement and show Neural Adjoint Maps, a new functional representation of correspondences between shapes.
+This Repository does not replicate the results of the papers; stay tuned for additional material.

 ## Directory Structure
 ```